-Driven Temporary Fence: Temporary fence where post are driven into the ground provides more sturdy security option than simple temporary panels.
-Temporary chain link fence posts are driven in mechanically with a hydraulic post driver 10' apart and approximately 2’-3’ in depth depending on the height of the fence.
-Construction site security can obtained by using this fence for the duration of the project.
-Coil wire and even top rail can be added depending on the extent of security needed.
-Typically a 9 or 11 ½ gauge wire is attached to the post.
-Some jobs for, asthetics, choose to add a windscreen with logos of their company on it.
+- Temporary fence where post is driven into the ground provides more sturdy security option than simple temporary panels.
+Some jobs for, aesthetics, choose to add a windscreen with logos of their company on it.
 This requires a thicker post and deeper depth to withstand the stresses and strains of the additional weight and wind load.
 Fence windscreen is typically added for privacy and can be attached with galvanized ties to the framework of the fence.
-It is common to see this type of fence along the Limits of Disturbance of the project and along the silt fence line.
 This usually marks the extent of work for the project and keeps all construction materials and equipment secured for the duration of the project.

-Permanent Temporary Fence: A temporary fencing system that requires a concrete footing and specified pipe dimensions is usually used on military installations or government property.
-When security can not be breached during a replacement or modification, this type of fencing is typically used.
+- A temporary fencing system that requires a concrete footing and specified pipe dimensions is usually used on military installations or government property.
+When security cannot be breached during a replacement or modification, this type of fencing is typically used.
 Barbed wire is common on this type of fence.
-Many ports have a specialized temporary fence that matches their perimeter security fence.
-If the existing fence and permanent temporary fencing have similar requirements some of the materials to be re-used and to save money (i.e. barb arms & fence fabric).
-Bottom tension wire can used to keep the bottom of the fence taut to prevent sag in the fence.
-Stronger ties can also be required on this type of fence and will show up more abundant along the line of fence.